Waterfalls (TLC song): Music video

 The video also intercuts scenes of liquefied versions of TLC performing to the song while standing atop an ocean and performing in front of a real waterfall.
 Watkins later admitted that filming the group's scenes atop an ocean was very frightening, as they were standing on an unstable plastic platform and she was unable to swim; she recalled, "I thought I was gonna fall in.
 That's why my feet are planted wide and still.
 You never see my feet move ever.
 You couldn't move to the front or back, you could only go side to side."
 The numerous computer-generated effects were created by the visual design company Homer & Associates, which used motion capture technology to generate the images.
-The company used the same technique in their previous work on the video for "Steam" by Peter Gabriel and in the 1992 movie The Lawnmower Man.
+The company used the same technique in their previous work on the video for "Steam" by Peter Gabriel and in the 1992 film The Lawnmower Man.

-In an interview with Billboard in 2021, Thomas explained that when discussing the video with Gray, she imagined the trio performing as water spirits, similar to the 1989 James Cameron movie The Abyss; Watkins conceptualized the storylines described in the verses, while Lopes pictured the trio traversing through outer space, passing planets before arriving on Earth; Gray modified Lopes' idea to show the trio coming straight from the sky.
+In an interview with Billboard in 2021, Thomas explained that when discussing the video with Gray, she imagined the trio performing as water spirits, similar to the 1989 James Cameron film The Abyss; Watkins conceptualized the storylines described in the verses, while Lopes pictured the trio traversing through outer space, passing planets before arriving on Earth; Gray modified Lopes' idea to show the trio coming straight from the sky.

 As Clive Davis, the president of Arista at the time, initially disliked the song, TLC had to force their mentor L.A.
 Reid to convince Davis to allow release as a single and promotion for the song as well as the budget for the music video; the video went on to win four awards at the 1995 MTV Video Music Awards: Video of the Year, Best Group Video, Best R&B Video, and the Viewer's Choice Award.
 Watkins stated in retrospect that the "video spoke for a whole epidemic."